Principia Cybernetica Web

 Phone:

-If you wish to contact me, please note that I prefer email to fax, phone or letter.
+If you wish to contact me, please note that I prefer email to phone or other media.
 However, take into account that I get lots of messages.
 Therefore I may not be able to reply soon.
-To make sure your message would pass through my spam filters and be duly noticed, please use a clear subject and include my full name.
+To make sure your message would pass through my spam filters and be duly noticed, please use a clear subject and include my full name (not just the email address)in the "To:" field.

-I am a research professor at the Free University of Brussels (VUB), where I direct the transdisciplinary research group on "Evolution, Complexity and Cognition".
-I am affiliated with the Center "Leo Apostel" and the Department of Philosophy.
-I am an editor of the Principia Cybernetica Project, an international organization for the collaborative development of an evolutionary-systemic philosophy.
+I am a research professor at the Free University of Brussels (Vrije Universiteit Brussel), where I direct the transdisciplinary research group on "Evolution, Complexity and Cognition, the Global Brain Institute, and soon the Center "Leo Apostel".
+I am also affiliated with the Department of History, Art and Philosophy (HARP).
+I have for long been an editor of the Principia Cybernetica Project, an international organization for the collaborative development of an evolutionary-systemic philosophy, which is now essentially dormant after the death of its founder, Valentin Turchin .

-As a true interdisciplinarian, I have moreover done research and published papers about various subjects in various scientific disciplines, from mathematical physics, and computer support systems to humanistic psychology, including the following:
+As a true interdisciplinarian, I have moreover done research and published papers about a wide variety of subjects in a wide variety of disciplines, from mathematical physics, via computer science and life sciences to linguistics, economics, sociology, psychology, philosophy and the meeting of art and science, including:

 Publications